masinism/videopiano/README.md

 # Software
 * use Linthesia for gamefied experience
-* use videoplayer for playalong experience
+* use included videoplayer for playalong experience

 # Use
 * Free for home use only.